ECW/FMW Supershow

-The ECW/FMW Supershow was a professional wrestling event jointly promoted by the Japan promotion Frontier Martial-Arts Wrestling (FMW) and the United States-based promotion Extreme Championship Wrestling (ECW) at Korakuen Hall in Tokyo, Japan on December 12 and 13, 1998.
+The ECW/FMW Supershow was a professional wrestling event jointly promoted by the Japan promotion Frontier Martial-Arts Wrestling (FMW) and the United States–based promotion Extreme Championship Wrestling (ECW) at Korakuen Hall in Tokyo, Japan on December 12 and 13, 1998.

 Both shows aired live on pay-per-view (PPV) in Japan via DirecTV.
 Excerpts from the December 13 show aired on episode #295 of the syndicated television show ECW Hardcore TV in the United States on December 16, 1998.
 The December 13 show was also released on DVD.

 Background

-The shows formed part of FMW's December 1998 "Year End Sensation" tour.
-The event featured several matches from FMW's "Over the Top" tournament, which was held to determine the number one contender for the FMW Brass Knuckles Heavyweight Championship and the FMW Independent Heavyweight Championship.
+The shows formed part of Frontier Martial-Arts Wrestling (FMW)'s December 1998 "Year End Sensation" tour.
+The event featured several matches from FMW's Over the Top tournament, which was held to determine the number one contender for the FMW Brass Knuckles and Independent Heavyweight Championships.

-In a continuation of the working relationship between Frontier Martial-Arts Wrestling and Extreme Championship Wrestling, ECW promoter Paul Heyman sent eight members of the ECW roster to the December 12 and 13, 1998 FMW shows.
+In a continuation of the working relationship between FMW and Extreme Championship Wrestling (ECW), ECW promoter Paul Heyman sent eight members of the ECW roster to participate on the 1998 Year End Sensation tour, including on the December 12 and 13 ECW/FMW Supershow events.
 During their visit, the ECW personnel visited the Ribera Steakhouse, a popular eatery amongst professional wrestlers.
-On December 11, Sabu attended a retirement ceremony for his uncle, the Sheik, held by Atsushi Onita in Korakuen Hall.
+On December 11, Sabu, among other ECW and FMW wrestlers, attended a retirement ceremony for his uncle, The Sheik, held by Atsushi Onita in Korakuen Hall.
 On December 12, Sabu and his wife Mibu held a traditional Japanese wedding ceremony.